Emmanard/Alora/README.md

 📫 Connect

-If you’d like to collaborate or discuss mobile development, feel free to reach out or connect with me on LinkedIn or Twitter
+If you’d like to collaborate or discuss mobile development, feel free to reach out or connect with me on LinkedIn - https://www.linkedin.com/in/emmanuel-omunizua-80b380301/

 .